TagNakamoto/startup/README.md

 For the startup HTML I implemented:
 	- **HTML Pages** - Three HTML pages for login, answer checking (AnswerCheckerPage), and answer statistics (AnswerStatistics).
 	- **3rd Party API** - Answer checker will pull data from a material property API as example answers.
 	- **Links** - Each page links to the GitHub for the project.
 Functionality to link from login to other pages based off login information.
+Links interconnect all pages for testing and grading purposes.
 	- **Text** - Added text to explain webpages and cue user input.
 	- **Images** - Added checkmark image as a kind of logo.
 	- **DB/Login** - Input box and submit button for login.
 The answer data table represents data pulled from the database.